 - Cool Car: All of the game's cars are this, one way or another.
 Whether you are driving around in a lowrider, flying off a ramp in a wheel loader or being shunted around a track at high speeds in a tiny city car, you will always look cool.

 - Critical Existence Failure: Overlaps with Shows Damage below.
 All of the cars will still perform as per normal regardless of the amount of damage they take.

 - Cutting the Knot: Four Dimensional Vertigo is difficult to navigate for starters, even involving racing without a track at one spot.
 The player can spend at least a few hours getting help online or figuring it out for themselves...or just use M A S H E E N to waste the other cars on the stage.

-- Difficult but Awesome: M A S H E E N. While it is the strongest car in the series so far, its slow speed means that most players driving it will usually see their target speeding away from them, fall short of the only electrified hoop in a stage or get hit from all sides and get wasted before they can even blink.
+- M A S H E E N. While it is the strongest car in the series so far, its slow speed means that most players driving it will usually see their target speeding away from them, fall short of the only electrified hoop in a stage or get hit from all sides and get wasted before they can even blink.
 However, it is definitely possible to use M A S H E E N to race, and veteran players can exploit the game's weird laws of Physics to push the wheel loader beyond what it can normally do.

 - Do a Barrel Roll: The only way to recharge your Power bar is to do stunts.
 This may include actual barrel rolls.

 - Every Car Is a Pinto: All the cars explode into small flames when wasted.